-The scope for this project was to patch and paint the common area wall and two walls inside one office at Daimler Trucks.
+The scope for this project was to patch and paint the common area wall and two walls inside an office.
 As always, Sheila did a great job with patching and painting to get the wall back to new!

 Remove Vinyl Wallcovering